 It should be noted that many – if not most – mammals sleep in a curled-up position.
 Many people even sleep in a quasi-fetal position (although our spines lack the flexibility to let us truly curl up).

 As with dogs, this curled up sleeping position is probably a manifestation of similar evolutionary pressures.
 All mammals are subject to predation by bigger, scarier animals; all mammals can get cold in very low temperatures; and all mammals descend from den-dwelling ancestors.

 If you think about it, it makes more sense to ask why some dogs don’t sleep in a curled position (those weirdos).

 Most dogs who like to curl up when they sleep will love a properly sized bolster bed.
 Made with a cushion that encircles most of the bed, bolster beds give your pet a little extra support along his outer edge.
 Many dogs even like to sleep with their head or chin propped up on this cushion.

-We reviewed four of the best bolster beds a little while ago, but if you’d rather skip to the chase, you can’t go wrong with either the K&H Bolster Bed or the Pet Fusion Lounge Bed.
+We reviewed six of the best bolster dog beds a little while ago, but if you’d rather skip to the chase, you can’t go wrong with either the Omlet Memory Foam Bolster Bed or the Pet Fusion Lounge Bed.

-While the K&H Bed is a very strong product in the bolster-bed category, the Pet Fusion Lounge Bed is off-the-charts awesome.
+While the Omlet Bolster Bed is likely the best option in the entire bolster-bed category, but it is a bit pricey and the Pet Fusion Lounge Bed is another great option.

 It features a 4-inch-thick memory foam base and polyester and cotton twill support cushions, as well as removable, machine-washable covers and an anti-skid base.